PeterCamilleri/mini_term/README.md

 The open method can take some optional arguments:

     quiet: true         # Suppress the message on forced close.
     quiet: false        # (Default) On forced close, display a message.

+    pass_ctrl_s: true   # The control s character is passed through.
+    pass_ctrl_s: false  # (Default) The control s character is used by the OS

+    pass_ctrl_c: true   # The control c character is passed through.
+    pass_ctrl_c: false  # (Default) The control c character is used by the OS

 WIP